 - The park is fully wheelchair accessible, and wheelchairs can be borrowed from the Millennium Park Welcome Center.

 Millennium Park is located in downtown Chicago’s Loop district, on the northwest side of Grant Park.
 It is bordered by North Michigan Avenue, Columbus Drive, Randolph Street, and Monroe Drive.
 The easiest way to reach the park is by public transit—multiple city buses stop nearby, as does Chicago’s elevated train.

 Millennium Park is open year-round, but Chicago’s weather is most pleasant in spring, summer, and fall.
 Summer visitors can enjoy the park’s concert series and cool off at the Crown Fountain splash park, while winter visitors can skate at McCormick Tribune Ice Rink.

-The park is north of the Field Museum of Natural History, John G. Shedd Aquarium, and Adler Planetarium.
-Across Michigan are plenty of restaurants, shops, and other Loop attractions.
+Millennium Park is part of Chicago’s larger Grant Park.
+Nearby attractions include the Art Institute of Chicago, the Field Museum of Natural History, John G. Shedd Aquarium, and Adler Planetarium.
+There are also plenty of restaurants and shops in the adjacent downtown area.